-The Wildlife Society recommends at least $600 million for the Operations and Maintenance accounts of the National Wildlife Refuge System in FY 2022, with the goal of working towards full funding in the fiscal years ahead.
-To join TWS in these efforts, use the action center below to reach out directly to your members of Congress on this critical funding request.
+The Wildlife Society recommends at least $712 million for the Operations and Maintenance accounts of the National Wildlife Refuge System in FY 2023, with the goal of working towards full funding in the fiscal years ahead.

 While the primary goal of the Refuge System is wildlife conservation, several other secondary uses are allowed when compatible with wildlife conservation goals.
 The legitimate and appropriate wildlife-dependent recreation uses for refuges are known as the “Big 6”.
-In Fiscal Year 2019, 59 million people visited the Refuge System to participate in these recreation opportunities:
+An average of 61 million people visit the Refuge System annually to participate in these recreation opportunities:

 Five functional areas are supported by annual operations and maintenance funding received from Congress: